 Wat Pho is also known as Thailand’s first center of public education and the birthplace of traditional Thai massage.

-hile you’re there, you can even enjoy an authentic Thai massage on-site, making your visit both cultural and relaxing.
+While you’re there, you can even enjoy an authentic Thai massage on-site, making your visit both cultural and relaxing.

-Pro Tip: Visit Wat Pho early in the day to avoid the crowds and enjoy a more peaceful experience.
 If you plan to get a Thai massage, it’s a good idea to book in advance, as the on-site massage service can get busy.

 4. Experience the Beauty of Wat Arun: One of the Best Things to Do in Bangkok